-In part 1 of Homeopathy Made Simple, I discussed how minor first-aid injuries such as cuts, burns, and sprains are ideal complaints on which to practise when first learning homeopathy.
-If you missed it, read it at: Homeopathy Made Simple: First Steps to First Aid.
+Part 1 of Homeopathy Made Simple discussed how minor first-aid injuries such as cuts, burns, and sprains are ideal complaints on which to first practise when learning homeopathy.

 Looking for Differences

-A person with restlessness, anxiety and an excoriating nasal discharge needs Arsenicum, and someone with a bland nasal discharge but watering eyes in which the tears burn and sting will do well with Euphrasia.
+Similarly, a person with restlessness, anxiety and an excoriating nasal discharge needs Arsenicum, and someone with a bland nasal discharge but watering eyes in which the tears burn and sting will do well with Euphrasia.

 Asking the Right Questions

 - If there is pain, what is it like?
 Is it stabbing, throbbing, aching, burning, or some other type of sensation?

 - Is there a discharge and, if so, what is it’s colour, thickness and quantity like?

-Many more questions could be asked but ones such as these uncover the distinctive and unusual symptoms that lead to the best remedy.
+Many more questions could be asked but ones such as these uncover the distinctive and unusual symptoms for that person which lead to the best remedy.

-In addition to symptoms, it is important to look for “modalities” as these make it even easier to choose the correct remedy.
+In addition to symptoms, it is important to look for ‘modalities’ as these make it even easier to choose the correct remedy.
 Modalities are factors or situations that improve or worsen a symptom.

-Nausea is also treated by many remedies but homoeopathic Sepia is especially useful if the nausea is worsened by food odours while abdominal cramping that is relieved by firm pressure but worsened by irritation or anger responds to homeopathic Colocynth as these modalities belong to it.
+In another example, abdominal cramping relieved by firm pressure but worsened by irritation or anger responds to homeopathic Colocynth as these modalities belong to it.